unicorn-research/app/README.md

+# Unicorn App

+It's abundantly clear that there is need of a rigorously audited (open source), well-supported wallet.

+The unicorn app allows networks and apps to put their own apps direclty in the wallet with the magic of ipfs.

 # Development

 Your new workspace contains a member crate for each of the web, desktop and mobile platforms, a `ui` crate for shared components and a `api` crate for shared backend logic: